lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 ![Comparison of path models for PCA and EFA](images/PAF/GRMScomps.png)

 ## Practice Problems

 In each of these lessons I provide suggestions for practice that allow you to select one or more problems that are graded in difficulty.
-In the *ReCentering Psych Stats:  Psychometrics* OER, it would be ideal if you have selected a dataset you can utilize across the lessons.
-The least complex is to change the random seed in the research and rework the problem demonstrated in the lesson.
-The most complex is to use data of your own.
-In either case, please plan to:
+In psychometrics, I strongly recommend that you have started with a dataset that has a minimum of three subscales and use it for all of the assignments in the OER.
+In any case, please plan to:

 * Properly format and prepare the data.
-* Conduct diagnostic tests to determine the suitability of the data for PCA.
+* Conduct diagnostic tests to determine the suitability of the data for PAF
-* Conducting tests to guide the decisions about number of components to extract.
+* Conduct tests to guide the decisions about number of factors to extract.
-* Conducting orthogonal and oblique extractions (at least two each with different numbers of components).
+* Conduct orthogonal and oblique rotations (at least two each with different numbers of factor).
-* Selecting one solution and preparing an APA style results section (with table and figure).
+* Select one solution and preparing an APA style results section (with table and figure).
 * Compare your results in light of any other psychometrics lessons where you have used this data (especially the [item analysis](#ItemAnalSurvey) and [PCA](#PCA) lessons).

 ### Problem #1:  Play around with this simulation.

 Copy the script for the simulation and then change (at least) one thing in the simulation to see how it impacts the results.
 If PAF is new to you, perhaps you just change the number in "set.seed(240311)" from 240311 to something else.
-Your results should parallel those obtained in the lecture, making it easier for you to check your work as you go.
+Your results should *parallel* those obtained in the lecture, making it easier for you to check your work as you go.
+Don't be surprised if the factor loadings wiggle around a little.
+Do try to make sense of them.

-### Problem #2:  Conduct a PCA with the Szymanski and Bissonette [-@szymanski_perceptions_2020] research vignette that was used in prior lessons.
+### Problem #2:  Conduct a PAF with another simulated set of data in the OER.

 The second option involves utilizing one of the simulated datasets available in this OER.
 The [last lesson](#sims) in the OER contains three simulations that could be used for all of the statistics-based practice suggestions.
 Especially if you started with one of these examples in an earlier lesson, I highly recommend you continue with that.

-Alternatively, Szymanski and Bissonette's [-@szymanski_perceptions_2020]Perceptions of the LGBTQ College Campus Climate Scale: Development and Psychometric Evaluation was used as the research vignette for the validity, reliability, and item analysis lesson.
-Keum et al.'s Gendered Racial Microaggressions Scale for Asian American Women [@keum_gendered_2018] will be used in the lessons on confirmatory factor analysis.
+Alternatively, Keum et al.'s Gendered Racial Microaggressions Scale for Asian American Women [@keum_gendered_2018] will be used in the lessons on confirmatory factor analysis and Conover et al.'s [@conover_development_2017] Ableist Microaggressions Scale  is used in the lesson on invariance testing.
 Both of these would be suitable for the PCA and PAF homework assignments.

 ### Problem #3:  Try something entirely new.

-Using data for which you have permission and access (e.g.,  IRB approved data you have collected or from your lab; data you simulate from a published article; data from an open science repository; data from other chapters in this OER), complete PAF.
-The data should allow for at least two (ideally three) components/subscales.
+Using data for which you have permission and access (e.g.,  IRB approved data you have collected or from your lab; data you simulate from a published article; data from the ReCentering Psych Stats survey described in the [Qualtrics lesson](#qualTRIXdata), or data from an open science repository), complete a PAF analysis.
+The data should allow for at least three factors/subscales.

 ### Grading Rubric